Costa Rica Digital Nomad Visa Guide (2024)

 If you’ve been scouring the internet searching for the perfect apartment in Costa Rica, you were probably appalled by the prices.

-There are two reasons you see high accommodation prices online:
+There are 2 reasons you see high accommodation prices online:

 • You might be looking during high season when everything is more expensive due to a high influx of tourists, and